scaccogatto/vue-waypoint/README.md

 ### Vue.js
 - It is a global [Component](https://vuejs.org/v2/guide/components.html), you can call it with `<v-waypoint></v-waypoint>`
-- Implements three props:
+- Implements two props:
   1. `:active`: activates the Waypoint (default: `true`)
   2. `:position`: sets the Waypoint `position: absolute` with a specific direction; possible values: `['fill', 'top', 'right', 'bottom', 'left']` (default: `undefined`)
-  3. `:horizontal`: activates the horizontal scroll check (default: `false`)
-- Implements five events:
+- Implements three events:
-  1. `@waypoint-down-in`: this will be called when the Waypoint is going inside the window with scroll -> down
+  1. `@waypoint-in`: this will be called when the Waypoint is going inside the window
-  2. `@waypoint-down-out`: this will be called when the Waypoint is going outside the window with scroll -> down
+  2. `@waypoint-out`: this will be called when the Waypoint is going outside the window
-  3. `@waypoint-up-in`: this will be called when the Waypoint is going inside the window with scroll -> up
-  4. `@waypoint-up-out`: this will be called when the Waypoint is going outside the window with scroll -> up
   5. `@waypoint`: this will be called every time the Waypoint is triggered, it has (direction, going) as parameters
-    - `direction`: `down || up`, scroll direction
+    - `direction`: `Object: { x, y }`, scroll direction (up, down, left, right)
     - `going`: `in || out`, inside or outside the window's viewport

 ### API
-> You can also get some data from the Waypoint ref
+> You can also get some data from the Waypoint reference

 - `Boolean colliding`: check is the Waypoint is colliding against the window
-- `String direction`: gets the last scroll direction
 - `String going`: gets the last component's direction (in/out)